maurice/yay-machine/docs/about.md

 Read our [introduction to state-machines](./articles/why-state-machines.md) if you're new to them, or learn [why **yay-machine** exists](./articles/why-yay-machine.md) and a [comparison with **XState**](./articles/vs-xstate.md) if you are already familiar.

 Get up and running fast with our [quick start guide](./quick-start.md) or head over to the [reference docs](./reference/).

+There are [more examples](../packages/example-machines/) to demonstrate and test the core library.